soupsoupr/StrokeSegmentation/README.md

 # StrokeSegmentation
-Thesis project 2023 - Detection and Segmentation of brain Stroke
+Thesis project 2023 - Detection and Segmentation of Brain Stroke